oracle-livelabs/em-omc/operations-insights/capacity-planning-adb/capacity-planning-adb-ocw.md

       ![Left Pane](./images/database-cpu-ocw.png " ")

-2.  **Database CPU** page has a master-detail design with three primary components:
+2.  **Database CPU** page has a parent-child design with three primary components:

-    * Insights – table of databases flagged for CPU utilization insights
+    * Insights tab – a parent table of databases from which one database can be selected for trending and forecast
-    * Aggregate – treemap of CPU utilization over all databases in the compartment
+    * Aggregate tab – a parent treemap showing the entire database fleet that can be used to trend and forecast the entire fleet or sub-groups within the fleet
-    * Trend & Forecast – time series charts of CPU usage trends and forecasts for individual or groups of databases
+    * Trend & Forecast – the child component of time series charts showing maximum and average CPU usage and machine-learning forecasts of future demand

       ![Left Pane](./images/database-cpu1-ocw.png " ")